Informing the National Strategy

-The Partnership continues to collect safety events, hazards, and investigation data in a confidential and protected manner through the protections afforded to ECRI Institute's patient safety organization (PSO).
+The Partnership continues to collect safety events, hazards, and investigation data in a confidential and protected manner through the protections afforded to ECRI's patient safety organization (PSO).
 Information is collected through a password-protected web portal to accommodate standard and non-standard safety-reporting.
 The work and recommendations are enhanced by gathering information from participants via surveys, quarterly meetings, and focused workgroups.
 Additionally structured evidence reviews are conducted and information is gathered from other organizations and participants in order to facilitate health IT safety.
 Information gathered from the data that are analyzed are shared through publications, meetings, tools, and other venues.

 Health IT Safety Center Roadmap

 Partnership participants also helped to shape the 2015 Office of the National Coordinator project conducted by RTI, which resulted in a Health IT Safety Center Roadmap: Collaborate on Solutions, Informed by Evidence.
 As part of the work the task force determined the steps forward, defining a plan that looks at the Center's focus, functions, governance, as well as its value.